 Thousand Year Old Vampire

 A creaking hunter among dust and cobwebs, you prowl the night places, seeking the souls on which you feed.
-You have done this since time immemorial, or so you believe; you have no memories of living as a man-thing like those you catch and eat.
+You have done this since time immemorial, or so you believe; you have no memories of living as a human-thing like those you catch and eat.

 But human traces linger; your fingers trace clever arabesques in the dirt of your grave-place and with the flourishes come whispered songs in a language you've forgotten.

 Far away, in a museum, hangs your portrait in oil by a master five hundred years dead--you might have been lovers but the diary you kept then is long lost.